georod/georod.github.io/index.md

-## Harness the power of open geospatial tech
+## Geospatial tech for helping nature

 GeoRod is a small consulting company (lead by Peter Rodriguez) that leverages open-source software and open geospatial data to monitor nature-based climate solutions such as forest carbon projects.
 Over the years our team has been involved in several conservation projects and green business ventures.